yahyaalami/AIagent/README.md

 # 🧠 AI Agent Code Generator

-This project is an intelligent code assistant that leverages **LlamaIndex**, **Ollama**, and a local language model like `llama2` to analyze documents and respond to prompts intelligently.
-It supports tasks such as reading API documentation from PDF files and inspecting local code files interactively via terminal input.
+This project is an intelligent code assistant that leverages **LlamaIndex**, **Ollama**, and local language models (`llama2`, `codellama`) to analyze documents, respond to prompts, and generate code in a structured format.

+It supports:
+- Reading API documentation (PDFs)
+- Inspecting and summarizing local code files
+- Generating new code files with explanations
+- Saving output to disk

 ---

 ## 🚀 Features

-- 🔎 Intelligent prompt understanding and reasoning
+- 🧠 Local LLM reasoning using Ollama (`llama2`, `codellama`)
-- 📄 Parses and indexes documentation (e.g., PDFs)
+- 📄 Parses and indexes PDF documentation
-- 🧠 Uses local LLM (via [Ollama](https://ollama.com)) for language reasoning
-- 📂 Reads and returns content of local code files
+- 🧾 Reads and explains `.py` files
-- 🤖 Interactive loop with agent responses
+- ⚙️ Generates code with description and filename using a structured output format
+- 💾 Saves generated code to the `output/` directory
+- 🔁 Retry system for robust agent interactions

 ---